 Megan Landfair is the manager of the Virginia Harp Center of New Jersey.
 An accomplished harpist, she has performed as a soloist and as a member of orchestras and chamber groups throughout the United States and Canada.
 She began studying the harp in her hometown of Pittsburgh, PA with harpist, Lucy Scandrett.
 In 2004 she earned her B.A. in Harp Performance from the University of Toronto under the tutelage of world-renowned harpist Judy Loman.
 In 2014 Landfair completed her Doctorate in Harp Performance from Indiana University, earning a double minor in Music Education and Arts Administration.
 While at Indiana University, she studied with Distinguished Professor of Music Susann McDonald.
 When she’s not working at the store, she enjoys teaching students of all ages and levels.

 Cale Hoeflicker has a Doctorate in Music in Guitar performance from Indiana University and an extensive background in music education.
-He joined the Virginia Harp Center of New Jersey as a sales associate in the summer of 2016 and is enjoying getting to know the harp world.
-In addition to his work with Virginia Harp Center, Cale teaches guitar at the Haddonfield Center and School for Performing Arts.
+He joined the Virginia Harp Center of New Jersey in the summer of 2016 and has enjoyed getting to know the harp world.
+In addition to his work with Virginia Harp Center, Cale is the guitar professor at St. Joseph’s University.
+He also teaches locally at the Haddonfield Center and School for Performing Arts.

 Since marrying Megan Landfair, Cale has established himself as one of the country’s foremost harp movers.